-Eye Movement Desensitisation and Reprocessing (EMDR) is a specialist form of therapy that helps process blocked-trauma.
-EMDR as a psychotherapeutic intervention has evolved in recent years and is now available in two formats.
-Firstly as a brief intervention), or, secondly, as Attachment Focused EMDR (AF-EMDR), where we look at whole relationships which may have been traumatic, and how these affect you now.
+Eye Movement Desensitisation and Reprocessing (EMDR) is a specialist form of therapy that helps process blocked-trauma, either from recent or past events.
+EMDR as a psychotherapeutic intervention has evolved in recent years and is now can include Flash-EMDR (a brief intervention), or, secondly, as Attachment Focused EMDR (AF-EMDR), where we look at whole relationships which may have been traumatic, and how these affect you now.

-The decision on which approach will best suits you is established during at least one assessment session.
-In general EMDR involves taking a detailed personal history looking for early trauma and how this may relate to a recent events that are causing you problems.
-Then, using a mixture of talking and bi-lateral stimulation (eye moments, or alternating sounds), we aim to process any unresolved trauma and restore your natural sense of resilience.
-Sessions are 90 minutes, delivered weekly.
+The decision on which approach best suits you is established during at least one assessment session.
+In general EMDR involves a discussion, looking for early trauma and how this may relate to a recent events that are causing you problems.
+Then, using a mixture of talking and bi-lateral stimulation (eye moments, tapping, or alternating sounds), we aim to process any unresolved trauma and restore your natural sense of resilience.
+Sessions are 50 or 75 minutes, delivered weekly.